-When an addict enters recovery for alcohol addiction, they usually struggle with anger problems and emotional regulation.
+When an addict enters recovery for alcohol abuse, they usually struggle with anger problems and emotional regulation.
 The early months of sobriety can be an emotional rollercoaster filled with many highs and lows.

-Even though they speak about anger management in most Alcoholics Anonymous 12-step programs and while you’re in rehab, experiencing these emotions once you’re sober is different.
-Sometimes, little things like not being able to deal or express a specific emotion can lead to an angry outburst.
+Even though they speak about anger management in most Alcoholics Anonymous 12-step programs and while you’re in rehab, experiencing these emotions is different once you’re sober.
+Sometimes, little things like not being able to deal with or express a specific feeling can lead to an angry outburst.
 As a result, there’s a lot of trial and error throughout your recovery, and that includes finding the best anger-management techniques for you.

 What is Dry Drunk Syndrome?

-In the end, recovery from alcoholism isn’t solely about the absence of substances, but rather a complete overhaul of your lifestyle and behaviors.
+In the end, solving a drinking problem isn’t solely about the absence of substances, but rather a complete overhaul of your lifestyle and behaviors.
 It’s essential to find new healthy habits that fuel your soul and give you a new purpose.

 To start, you’re reading this article, which means you’re curious about your anger.
 The drunk dry syndrome affects people differently.
-Lack of emotional support, social isolation, disengagement from recovery programs, not treating co-occurring disorders, can all contribute to dry drunk syndrome.
+Lack of emotional support, social isolation, disengagement from recovery programs, and not treating co-occurring disorders can contribute to dry drunk syndrome.

 Someone who’s experiencing dry drunk syndrome might:

 - Grasp onto past resentments

 - Have feelings of inferiority